 Source: Author’s construct

-In the first phase of data collection, the study employed documentary reviews, interviews, and focus group discussions to collect data for establishing initial household earthquake preparedness parameters, indicators, and sub-indicators of a framework.
+In the first phase of data collection, the study employed documentary reviews, interviews, and focus group discussions to establish initial household earthquake preparedness parameters, indicators, and sub-indicators within a framework.
 Documentary reviews involved examining books, journal articles, conference proceedings, government documents, policies, laws, regulations, guidelines, and reports.
 One-on-one semi-structured interviews were conducted with resourceful staff from GST and DMD, and disaster focal persons from the Kagera Region and Bukoba Municipality, the Kagera Regional Red Cross coordinator, the Kagera Regional Fire and Rescue Officer, the Municipal Town Planner, the Municipal Police Commander, and the Municipal Engineer using prepared interview guides, which comprised open-ended questions to allow in-depth data collection.
 The questions were delivered to the key informants two to five days in advance to give them time for familiarization

-Moreover, Focus group discussions were held with community members’ representatives from Kashai and Hamugembe and with disaster management experts from the DMD, GST, ARU and UDOM with the same aim of establishing initial preparedness parameters, indicators, and sub-indicators.
+Moreover, Focus group discussions were held with community representatives from Kashai and Hamugembe and with disaster management experts from the DMD, GST, ARU, and UDOM, with the aim of establishing initial preparedness parameters, indicators, and sub-indicators.
 A total of three focus group discussions were conducted; the first was conducted in Kashai, the second in Hamugembe and the third in Dodoma with experts from DMD, GST, ARU, and UDOM.

 In phase two, data for validating the parameters, indicators and sub-indicators were gathered using a questionnaire survey from the same experts and key informants who participated in discussions and interviews in phase one.
 They voted for and rated the initial parameters, indicators and sub-indicators on a scale of 1 (not related) to 4 (completely related).
-Another set of a questionnaire with validated parameters, indicators and sub-indicators was administered to the experts and key informants for allocation of weights.
+Another , and sub-indicators was administered to the experts and key informants for the allocation of weights.
 Each expert and key informant independently assigned weights to the preparedness parameters, indicators, and sub-indicators based on their relative importance (Lin, 2016; Fithri et al., 2018).
 The adapted weighting method is a ten-point spread method (Morpus, 2021), as shown in Table 2.
-A parameter was assigned a weight of 10 points if it is essential and most important and relates to core responsibilities, and a 1 if it is rarely or least important or associated with the household functions.
+A parameter was assigned a weight of 10 points if it is essential and most important and relates to core responsibilities, and a one if it is rarely or least important or associated with the household functions.

 Table 2: Method for Weighting Parameters